BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/simulink/examples/s_function.md

 12. Open the Simulink model you want to run (e.g. `throttle_example.slx` for the throttle example) and click **Run**.
 The co-simulation will start and the vehicle will start driving.
 13. The model is configured to run indefinitely.
 To stop the co-simulation, click on **Stop coupling with 3rd party** in BeamNG.
 This will also stop the Simulink model after a short period due to a network timeout.

 This concludes running the basic co-simulation examples.
-You could attach some scopes in Simulink or play with the controller parameters to see how the vehicle behaves.
+You could view the scope signals in Simulink or play with the controller parameters to see how the vehicle behaves.